swagger-api/swagger-editor/README.md

 $ npm run build:app:serve
 ```

-Builds and serves standalone SwaggerIDE application and all it's assets on `http://localhost:3050/`.
+Builds and serves standalone SwaggerEditor application and all it's assets on `http://localhost:3050/`.

 **dist/esm/**